marcusoftnet/ypkbksite/README.md

 * Add sharing buttons on all modal windows

 * input data in production database

+## Refactoring ideas

+## Doing (2)
 * Background pictures
 	* header image

-## Refactoring ideas

-## Doing (2)
 * split index.html to smaller views

+## Done
+* improve speed of first load
 * List the pictures in folders on the page of the clinics/hosptials

-## Done
 * Make sure that clinics/hospitals can alternate between local and http images
 * change css style name service-heading to be articles-heading
 * function getSlugFromName is duplicated